-Music Therapy is open to anyone, but especially for adults and adolescents with physical, cognitive, and developmental impairments.
+Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional.
+The program is open to anyone, but especially for adults and adolescents with physical, cognitive, and developmental impairments.

-This service is only offered on-site at Indian Hill, but in the future may be available as an outreach service to schools, nursing homes, and other agencies.
-If you are interested in discussing the possibilities of offsite sessions, please contact the program coordinator.
+Sessions are offered on-site at Indian Hill, but may also be available as an outreach service to schools, nursing homes, and other agencies.
+Contact us to learn more.

 FEE: $45 for 30 min (8 session cycle)

 A 30-minute initial consultation is conducted with the client and the Music Therapist for a non-refundable fee of $35.
 The client must enroll as a student at IHM, but all client information will be kept confidential.
 Please note that this is a fee-for-service program, and insurance is not accepted at this time.

 Come and learn relaxation and stress management techniques utilizing music, movement, and art.